Why Courteeners' Cavorting was an f-you to the Manchester indie scene

 In a feature first published by the outlet in October 2007, Liam Fray is reported as saying: "I used to pick up the music press and read about Nine Black Alps or Longcut being hailed as the saviours of Manchester music.
 But those bands don't mean anything to people in Manchester."

 It's impossible to know whether these were the bands Fray felt were "strutting around," but it's clear to see he didn't feel represented by them.

-Over a decade later and Courteeners proved their critics right, becoming beloved by their hometown and selling out the likes of the Old Trafford cricket ground six studio albums later.
+Over a decade later and Courteeners proved their critics right, becoming beloved by their hometown and selling out the likes of the Old Trafford Cricket Ground and Heaton Park six studio albums later.

-As Fray told Radio X last year: "...
+As Fray told Radio X: "...
 If you connect with people when on the cusp of adulthood, you know like 18,19, 20.
 If you can connect with people at that age and you can really talk to them through an album, then I think you can hang onto them."